dmlc/gluon-cv/docs/model_zoo/index.rst

         :title: Detection
         :link: detection.html

-        Basics on how to use pretrained models on CIFAR10 and apply to real images
+        Select your models from charts and tables of the detection models

 Segmentation